yvonne-yang/sudoku-contest/README.md

 # sudoku-contest
 A friendly contest for people in the AIMA reading group.
-Try not to cheat as the goal is to explore and learn to solve constraint satisfaction problems.
+Try not to cheat as the goal is to explore and learn different strategies to solve constraint satisfaction problems.

 Potential benchmarks:
 https://github.com/t-dillon/tdoku/tree/master/benchmarks